engineer-kufre/author-linq-api/README.md

 * The author with the highest comment count.
 * The list of the authors sorted by when their record was created according to a set threshold.

-To access the collection of users, it perform a HTTP GET request to: https://jsonmock.hackerrank.com/api/article_users/search?page=1 and https://jsonmock.hackerrank.com/api/article_users/search?page=2
+To access the collection of users, it performs a HTTP GET request to: https://jsonmock.hackerrank.com/api/article_users/search?page=1 and https://jsonmock.hackerrank.com/api/article_users/search?page=2